SeldonIO/seldon-core/docs/source/contents/servers/index.md

 # Servers

-By default Seldon installs two server farms using MLServer and Triton.
-By default these will be 1 replica each.
+By default Seldon installs two server farms using MLServer and Triton with 1 replica each.
 Models are scheduled onto servers based on the server's resources and whether the capabilities of the server matches the requirements specified in the Model request.
 For example:

 ```{literalinclude} ../../../../samples/models/sklearn-iris-gs.yaml
 :language: yaml